Fight Traffic Ticket in IdahoPage OverviewSUMMARY: How to Fight a Traffic Ticket in Idaho

-- Fight even more serious criminal charges, such a DUI/DWI or any violation related to vehicle homicide―the kind the put you at risk for jail time.
+- Fight even more serious criminal charges, such as a DUI/DWI or any violation related to vehicle homicide; the kind that puts you at risk for jail time.

-Generally, once a driver decides to contest a ticket and fight it in court, he will notify the court and receive a hearing date (or use the hearing date printed on his ticket), prepare and plead his case (often with the help of a traffic ticket attorney, and receive and respond to a judgment.
+Generally, once you decide to contest a traffic ticket and fight it in court, you must notify the Idaho district court and receive a hearing date (or use the hearing date printed on his ticket), prepare and plead your case (often with the help of a traffic ticket attorney) and receive and respond to a judgment.

 Read on for more detailed information.

 Some drivers opt to plead guilty, either because they know they were guilty or because paying the traffic fine and court costs is the easiest, most convenient route for them.

 To learn more about this option, visit our section detailing how to pay your ID traffic ticket.

 Avoid Additional Penalties